WE ARE BORO ANNUAL SHORT STORY COMPETITION 2020/21

 Once again, the competition will be judged by Yvonne Ferguson (Head of Supporter Services at MFC), Rob Nichols (Editor, Fly Me To The Moon) and Dave Brown (Manager, WH Smith Teesside Park).

-The judges’ twenty favourite stories in each category will be published in paperback anthologies to be produced by Sixth Element Publishing later this year.
+The judges’ twenty favourite stories in each category will be published in paperback anthologies to be produced by Sixth Element Publishing.
 All shortlisted writers will receive a copy of the book their story appears in.

 To submit your story, download (right click and save) the entry form below: